-When you create a CloudAMQP instance are all the common protocols available by default (the web-stomp plugin/WebSockets is only enabled on dedicated plans).
-Most message queuing protocols share many features in common; however some are better suited to a particular set of use cases than others.
-In the simplest case, a message queue is using an asynchronous protocol in which the sender and the receiver do not operate on the message at the same time.
+When creating a CloudAMQP instance, all the common protocols are available by default (the web-stomp plugin/WebSockets can only be enabled on dedicated plans.)
+Most message queuing protocols share many features in common.
+However, some are better suited to a particular set of use cases than others.
+In the simplest case, a message queue uses an asynchronous protocol in which the sender and the receiver do not operate on the message simultaneously.

-The protocol only defines the communication between the client and the server and has no impact on a message itself.
-One protocol can be used when publishing and you can consume using another protocol.
-MQTT with its minimal design makes it perfect for built-in systems, mobile phones and other memory and bandwidth sensitive applications.
-A specific task may as well be achieved using AMQP, but MQTT might be a more appropriate choice of protocol for this specific type of scenarios.
+The protocol only defines the communication between the client and the server and doesn’t impact the message itself.
+One protocol can be used when publishing, and another protocol for consuming.
+With its minimal design, MQTT makes it perfect for built-in systems, mobile phones, and other memory and bandwidth-sensitive applications.
+A specific task may as well be achieved using AMQP, but MQTT might be a more appropriate choice of protocol in this particular type of scenario.